bmcastrow/Office-CCTV-Monitoring/README.md

 from torchvision import datasets, transforms, models
 ```

-### 📅 daysCSV
-A public dataset used for analysis and training in the project.

-### 📂 set_separate
-- Contains frames separated into training and validation sets:
-- **Train** and **Val**: Each folder has subfolders labeled `0-4`, which represent different behaviors observed in the frames.

 ### 📊 Resnet10epochs and Resnet100epochs
 - Contains evaluation results for days `6` and `12`:
 - **Confusion Matrices** and **Results**: Performance metrics for each training epoch (10 and 100).